davidrenne/cruddy_mysql/README.txt

 ============
 If you leave the cruddy_mysql folder with the original name, you dont need to configure anything.

 Please ensure that the root directory is writable.
-This is where Cruddy Mysql will write three files:
+This is where Cruddy Mysql will write three primary files:

 	*crud_{SERVERNAME}.config.php - serialized array storing all your field configs and servers *crud_{SERVERNAME}.custom.functions.php - allows you to add custom PHP code when CRUDDY things happen to your database *crud_{SERVERNAME}.draw.functions.php - draws all of the tables - normally not edited much

 Also ensure that cruddy_mysql/cache is writable.

+Please be aware that a serialized array will be written to this when you are testing.
+Your mysql connection information WILL be contained in the .config.php file in plain text if this file is somehow visible via directory listing in PLAIN TEXT.

+With that said, you should always click the PRODUCTIONIZE link given to cruddy administrators to convert that serialized array into a php array so that these credentials and your configurations are never leaked.

 IMPLEMENTATION
 ============